Seme4eg/emacs_tut/emacs_tut.md

 # Customization & Themes
 `M-x customize` - enter customization menu

-`M-x customize-group` - enter customization menu for specific group
+`M-x customize-group [package_name]` - enter customization menu for specific group `M-x menu-set-font` - change font if can
-- `TAB` -- jump to the next option.

-> `M-x customize-group` --> then enter 'package'

-M-x menu-set-font -- change font if can

-`M-x load-theme RET` - check the available themes.
-Then put in .emacs:
+`M-x load-theme RET` - check the available themes `M-x` - customize-themes
-(load-theme 'misterioso t).

-M-x customize-themes

 # Terminal
 if you already have emacs session running, but for some reason want to